ordinals/ord/docs/src/runes/specification.md

 otherwise be transferred to the first non-`OP_RETURN` output, or the output designated by the `Pointer` field.

+Mints may be made in any transaction after an etching, including in the same block.

 #### Transferring

 Runes are transferred by edict: